Guhan-SenSam/Android-Notification-in-Python/Action Buttons Notification/README.md

   Inside your project directory you will find a `.buildozer` folder.
 Within this folder navigate to this path `.buildozer/android/platform/python-for-android/pythonforandroid/bootstraps/sdl2/build/templates`.

   There you will find an android manifest template file.
   Add these lines to it.
-These lines should be added After
   ```
   {% for a in args.add_activity  %}
    <activity android:name="{{ a }}"></activity>
    {% endfor %}
   ```
+Above lines should be added after the below lines.
   ```
   <receiver android:name="org.org.appname.Action1"
             android:enabled="true"